Venezuela For Kids

 - National Anthem: 'Gloria al Bravo Pueblo', means in English: Glory to the Brave People

-- History: The first indigenous people inhabited the land already 15,000 years ago.
-The first settlement by Spanish explorers was established in 1520.
-The name "Venezuela" is said to originate either from the Italian word for "Little Venice" which is Veneziola in Italian that was given to the area by the Italian explorer America Vespucci due to the stilt houses at Lake Maracaibo or from the indigenous people that called themselves Veneciuela.
-The country was a colony of Spain from 1522 until 1811 when Venezuela declared independence.
-The country only became fully independent in 1829, when Venezuela separated from Gran Colombia.
+- History: The first indigenous people inhabited the region already 15,000 years ago.
+Spanish explorers arrived in the early 1500s and established the first settlement in 1520.
+The name "Venezuela" is said to originate either from the Italian word for "Little Venice" which is Veneziola in Italian that was given to the area by the Italian explorer America Vespucci due to the stilt houses that stand at Lake Maracaibo and the indigenous people called themselves Veneciuela.
+The country was a colony of Spain from 1522 until 1811 when Venezuela formally declared independence.
+After several wars of independence, Venezuela became part of Gran Colombia and then fully independent in 1830, when Venezuela separated from Gran Colombia.

 Venezuela for Kids | Geography

 Where is Venezuela?
 Venezuela is a country in northern South America.
-The country has roughly the shape of a triangle and borders the Caribbean Sea to the north.
+The country has roughly the shape of an inverted triangle on the country's northern coastline.
+Venezuela borders the Caribbean Sea to the north.
 The Caribbean Sea is part of the Atlantic Ocean.

 Land borders are shared with Brazil, Colombia and Guyana.
 The longest landborder is shared with Colombia.